cryptic20/sherwin-wyco-profile/README.md

 ## Welcome to my GitHub!

-#### A Full Stack Engineer.
+#### Full Stack Engineer.
 Extremely versed with popular languages and frameworks.
 Massively curious and easily intrigued by a lot of things.

 #### Feel free to reach me at